Digital Archives & Online Finding Aids

 If you are interested in creating online finding aids, and you would like more information or an initial consultation, please contact Julie Hardesty, Metadata Analyst, Metadata Resources and Systems.

-For information about archival services related to transferring University records, personal papers of faculty or alumni, or records from student organizations, contact University Archives & Records Management.
+For information about archival services related to transferring University records, personal papers of faculty or alumni, or records from student organizations, contact Indiana University Archives.

 Digital Project Planning and Management